CommunityToolkit/MVVM-Samples/docs/mvvm/Messenger.md

 Messenger.Default.Send(new LoggedInUserChangedMessage(user));
 ```

-The `Messenger` class will take care of delivering that message to all the registered recipients.
-Note that a recipient can subscribe to messages of a specific type - inherited message types are not registered, at least not in the default `Messenger` implementation.
+The `Messenger` class takes care of delivering messages to all the registered recipients.
+Note that a recipient can subscribe to messages of a specific type.
+Note that inherited message types are not registered in the default `Messenger` implementation.

-In order to avoid memory leaks, remember to also unregister recipients when you don't need them anymore.
+In order to avoid memory leaks, remember to unregister recipients when you don't need them anymore.
 You can unregister either by message type, by registration token, or by recipient:

 ```csharp
 // Unregisters the recipient from a message type